dragon7-fc/misc/algorithm/LeetCode/README.md

 ```
 * [Medium] 378.
 Kth Smallest Element in a Sorted Matrix

-### Binary Search, 2 pointers, search from corner for low and high pointer
+### Binary Search, 2 pointers, search from corner as mid and go up for smaller and right for larger
 ```c++
 class Solution {
 public: